randomcoder67/Random-Small-Programs/README.md

 # Random Small Programs

 A repository for random small scripts and programs I write.
+Some finished and usable, some WIP.

 ## Strava

 Script to interact with Strava API, can display activity and segment information, and upload a ride.
 Allows viewing Strava rides and segments and uploading rides without using a web browser.
 Uses a bash script for the main functionality and calls a Python script to get the segment leaderboard because it's not included in the Strava API free functionality.

 **ToDo:**
 * Add ability to upload a ride - **DONE**
 * Easier way to select activities and segments than using the ID - **DONE**